NamOsMuleSoft/MS_BuildProjectFromSpecAndPopulateWithData/README.md

 PROMPT 2 :
-Create me a file SLUGIFYEDVERSIONOFAPINAME_load_PATHOFTHEPOSTOPERATION.json with an json array of iphone products  to be sent to the POST operation.
+Create me a file SLUGIFYEDVERSIONOFAPINAME_load_PATHOFTHEPOSTOPERATION.json with an json array of products  to be sent to the POST operation.
 You should inject 1000 Line